-The 2017/18 Investment Fund process identified numerous strategic opportunities and critical infrastructure needs which heretofore had gone unaddressed.
+Prior Investment Funds processes identified numerous strategic opportunities and critical infrastructure needs which heretofore had gone unaddressed.

 Main Page Content

-The fact that over $735,0001 in projects were funded through this process is testament to the fiscal capacity of the College to advance key priorities through appropriate resource allocation policy and budget processes.
+Investment Funds projects are a testament to the fiscal capacity of the College to advance key priorities through appropriate resource allocation policy and budget processes.
 Several proposals exceeded the capacity of the Investment Funds to support either in part or their entirety due in part to their overall cost.
 In response, the campus established, and the President’s Cabinet endorsed, a fund by which internal loans can be made for priority proposals of this type.

 The Internal Loan Fund (ILF) provides the campus with a tool to allocate resources more effectively to leverage fiscal capacity and support strategic priorities and infrastructure needs that are beyond the means of any single funding source (e.g. unit operating funds, academic equipment replacement funding, fee based revenue, Investment Funds, etc.) to address.